pepopowitz/getting-unstuck/slides/src/05-escape.md

     But the truth is, for really complicated problems, where your brain and your creativity need to expand in many directions to find a solution, staying actively focused can be a detriment.
 Giving your brain some room to explore the space, on its own time, can help you explore ideas that your focused, rational mind would initially reject.

     So go for a walk.
 Go work out.
 Take a shower, or a nap.
-Play some vids.
 Read a book about something unrelated.
 Get in your basement and do some woodworking.
+Knit.
 Go mountain biking or trail running or rock climbing.
 Let your brain expand this problem in many other directions.

-is there anything about the mental/emotional effects of feeling stuck? like, how do you convince yourself everything is okay when you get stuck? one option might be to "track your achievements".